jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ## Other tips

+Here are some other points to be aware of when writing your wrapper.

 ### Unsupported constraints at runtime

 In some cases, your solver may support a particular type of constraint (e.g.,